Hip Replacement After a Fracture

 Complete recovery after a hip replacement can take at least 6 months.
 As with any serious operation, it is important to follow your surgeon’s recommendations and focus on rehab after surgery.
 Keep walking and doing physical therapy exercises.
 They help speed your recovery.

 Got Medicare Questions?
-We Can Help.

-If you are a senior and have Medicare questions call Empower today.
-Let us help with your Medicare questions so you can get back to the activities you enjoy the most.
-1-888-446-9157 or click here to get an INSTANT QUOTE
+Let us help you answer your questions so that you can get back to the activities that you enjoy the most.

 Leave a comment